trifectatechfoundation/teach-rs/slides/A-foundations/basic-syntax.md

 - Group multiple values into a single compound type
 - Fixed size
 - Different types per element
-- Create a tuple by writing a comma-separated list of values inside parentheses
+- Create by writing a comma-separated list of values inside parentheses

 ::right::